 - 1 tablespoon milk, or evaporated milk or water

 - 2 teaspoons vanilla extract

-In a large bowl, whisk together melted butter, water and sour cream.
+- In a large bowl, whisk together melted butter, water and sour cream.
 Add sugar, eggs and vanilla extract.
 Whisk in flour, baking soda, baking powder and salt.
 Set aside.

-In a small bowl, mix together brown sugar and cinnamon.
+- In a small bowl, mix together brown sugar and cinnamon.

-Pour a third of the cake batter into the prepared baking pan.
+- Pour a third of the cake batter into the prepared baking pan.
 Sprinkle half of the brown sugar-cinnamon mixture over the batter.
 Pour another third of the cake batter on top of the brown sugar-cinnamon mixture.
 Sprinkle with the remaining brown sugar-cinnamon mixture.
 Pour the remaining batter on top and gently swirl the batter a few times with a butter knife.

-Whisk together powdered sugar, milk and vanilla extract to create glaze.
+- Whisk together powdered sugar, milk and vanilla extract to create glaze.
 Pour on top of cake while cake is still a little warm.
 Slice and serve!

 This post may contain affiliate links.
 Read my disclosure policy.